jesselau76/hugo-w3-simple/README.md

     footer = "&copy; [Jesse Lau](https://jesselau.com) 2018 | [Github](https://github.com/jesselau76) | [Twitter](https://twitter.com/jesselau2)  | [RSS](/index.xml)"
 ```

+## Search Page

+To use search function, you need create `./content/search/index.md` file.
+Please see exampleSite folder.

+## All posts

+To use all posts function, you need create `./content/allposts/_index.md` file.
+Please see exampleSite folder.

 ## Favicon

 In order to customize the favicon you need to place the `favicon.ico` file in the static folder at the root of your site, which will overwrite those files in the themes/even/static/ folder.